 The Thumler's Model A-R1 is a small tumbler with a soft rubber barrel that makes about as much noise as a 1/2-full carton of orange juice being shaken.

 Some tumblers require occasional lubrication.
 Check your instruction manual for full details.
 Oiling the bearings is a very easy job that will make your tumbler run quietly and last longer.
+We have an article with photos that shows where we lubircate our Thumler's rotary tumblers.
 One drop of oil per bearing is all that you need to apply.
 This should be done once every four weeks of tumbler operation.
 Don't apply too much oil - too much will make a mess.
-Check your instruction manual for complete oiling details.
+Check your instruction for complete oiling details.

 The Lortone Model 33B is a dual-barrel tumbler with two soft rubber barrels of three-pound capacity.
 It makes about as much noise as a 1/2-full carton of orange juice being shaken very vigorously.